Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also provides a list of species of conservation concern, referencing the IUCN standards.
+The company has also identified species of conservation concern, referencing the IUCN Red List.

 • Y